AI

 This creates a death spiral.
 Build technically impressive system.
 Poor adoption.
 Can’t show business value.
 Project gets defunded.
 Everyone concludes AI doesn’t work for their organization.

 The way out is redesigning workflows around AI capabilities rather than bolting AI onto existing processes.
-McKinsey found that workflow redesign is one of the strongest predictors of meaningful business impact from AI.
-Companies that transform end-to-end business domains see results significantly.
+Inc. reported the same conclusion: workflow redesign is the single strongest predictor of meaningful business impact from AI.
+Companies that transform end-to-end business domains see results.
 Companies that add AI as a side feature see abandonment.

 What to measure instead of accuracy

 Start with usage patterns.
 Are people coming back daily or weekly?
-Are they using AI suggestions to make decisions or just checking out of curiosity?
-Are they sharing results with colleagues or keeping findings private?
+Do they use AI suggestions to make actual decisions, or just browse out of curiosity?
+Are they sharing results with colleagues, or keeping findings private?

 These behaviors tell you whether your system provides real value.
-A RAG system for business users with 85% accuracy and daily usage is dramatically more valuable than one with 95% accuracy and monthly usage.
+A RAG system with 85% accuracy and daily usage is dramatically more valuable than one with 95% accuracy and monthly usage.
+I think that’s probably obvious when you say it out loud, but most teams still optimize for the wrong number.

-Track verification rates.
-When users check sources and dive into the underlying documents, that’s engagement, not skepticism.
-It means they care enough about the answer to validate it for important decisions.
-Low verification rates might mean users do not trust the system enough to rely on it for anything that matters.
+Track verification rates too.
+When users check sources and dig into underlying documents, that’s engagement, not skepticism.
+It means they care enough about the answer to validate it for decisions that matter.
+Low verification rates might mean users don’t trust the system enough to rely on it for anything important.

-Research shows that better UX can substantially improve ROI.
+The return on better UX is well documented - substantially improved ROI.
 But you can’t get there by measuring AI metrics alone.
 You need to understand the human side: time saved, decisions improved, confidence increased, knowledge gaps closed.

-The most successful implementations I’ve seen at Tallyfy measure adoption velocity.
+The most successful implementations measure adoption velocity.
 How fast do new users become daily users?
-How quickly do they start relying on AI for critical decisions?
-How often do they teach colleagues to use the system?
+How quickly do they start relying on AI for critical decisions, and how often do they teach colleagues to use the system?
 These leading indicators predict business impact better than any accuracy benchmark.

 Building AI tools that people love using isn’t about compromising on technical quality.
-It’s about recognizing that perfect answers delivered through frustrating interfaces lose to good answers delivered through delightful experiences.
+It’s about recognizing that perfect answers delivered through frustrating interfaces lose to good answers delivered through experiences people actually want to use.

 About the Author